-If warranted, Human Resources is responsible for the following:
+- If warranted, the Office of Human Resources and Compliance is responsible for the following:

-establishing an appropriate timeline for processing the grievance
+- establishing an appropriate timeline and relevant partner(s) for processing the grievance

-reviewing the anticipated schedule and interview agenda with the resource representative(s)
+- reviewing the anticipated schedule and interview agenda with the resource representative(s) and investigatory partner(s)

 Please note: Those who conduct the investigation should be without a conflict of interest and anyone with a conflict of interest will be removed from the investigation.